Fallen London: Gameplay

 Players take the role of new arrivals to the underground down on their luck, and make their way to the cream of the crop of the city's various legal and illegal activities.
 Players are gentlebeings of leisure, plumbing the vices and secrets of Fallen London.
 They have no living expenses, and though players may choose a profession for a periodic income, they can publish a newspaper, serve out repeated prison sentences and feed deliverymen to a man-eating plant without harming their job security.

 Stats are used to track the player character's abilities and their position in the questlines; a character may accumulate hundreds.
 Four of these are the character's main attributes (Watchful, Shadowy, Dangerous, Persuasive) which are constantly used for succeeding in actions, though failure may also increase the corresponding menace (Nightmares, Suspicion, Wounds, Scandal).
 If any menace rises too high, the character is removed to a side location (such as Disgraced exile in the Tomb-Colonies for Scandal) to work it off.

 The game can be "won" in a sense by completing one of the four ambitions, but can also be lost.
 A quest to "Seek Mr. Eaten's Name", about destructive obsession, requires the player to damage their character in like manner repeatedly, until its completion leaves the character permanently unplayable.
-The game requires players to opt into this quest and warns them against playing it.
+This quest is entirely opt-in, and the game warns against playing it.